Authentication

 After authentication, the gateway resolves credentials for the upstream MCP server.
 If the upstream server has its own credentials configured (e.g., a GitHub PAT or OAuth token), those are used.
 If no upstream credentials are configured, the gateway propagates the original JWT as an Authorization: Bearer header, enabling end-to-end identity propagation where the upstream server validates the same JWT against the IdP's JWKS.
 See End-to-End JWKS below for how to build servers that consume propagated JWTs.

-This credential resolution enables a powerful workflow: an admin installs upstream MCP servers (GitHub, Jira, etc.) with service credentials once, and any user who authenticates via their org's IdP can access those tools seamlessly — the gateway resolves the appropriate upstream token automatically.
+This credential resolution supports a common setup: an admin installs upstream MCP servers (GitHub, Jira, etc.) with service credentials once, and any user who authenticates via their org's IdP can access those tools — the gateway resolves the appropriate upstream token automatically.
 Both static and per-user credentials work with JWKS authentication.

 How It Works